A Guide to Getting Married in Ireland in 2026 with a Wedding Celebrant

 The venue must be either:

-• a building that is open to the public
+a building that is open to the public and has a postal address

-• a courtyard, garden, field or piece of ground that is open to the public and is near to and usually shared with the building
+a courtyard, garden, field or piece of ground that is open to the public and is near to and usually shared with that building

 Step 2.
 Choose Your Marriage Solemniser